ghoomfrog/kid/README.md

 Both `:` and `=` can be used on already defined blobs.

-Blobs have length limits because of filename limitations in modern filesystems.
+Blobs have length limits because of filename limitations in common filesystems.

 ## Miscellaneous Operators